 Buying a house now means you may buy before house prices rise further | Affordability is still an issue for many buyers |

-Some areas are experiencing a buyer’s market, so you may negotiate a good deal. | Mortgage rates are expected to fall further so you may get a cheaper mortgage rate if you wait |
+Some areas are experiencing a buyer’s market, so you may negotiate a good deal. | Mortgage rates may fall further so you may get a cheaper mortgage rate if you wait |

-Mortgage rates are lower than recent highs | It’s unclear what the impact of global uncertainty on the UK housing market and mortgage rates will be. |
+Mortgage rates are lower than highs of recent years | It’s unclear what the impact of global uncertainty on the UK housing market and mortgage rates will be. |

 Experts’ predictions range from house price growth of between 2% and 4% in 2025.
 For more detailed analysis read more in our guide on House price predictions 2025.

-However, what happens to house prices will depend on a number of factors including:
+However, what happens to house prices will depend on a number of factors including

-But don’t get fixated on the ‘best’ or ‘worst’ times of the year to buy.
 If you’re house hunting, keep looking.
 Your dream home might come on the market in the depths of winter and if there are fewer buyers looking it boosts your chances of getting the property and at a good price.

 To decide whether to rent or buy a house, you need to consider what’s happening in the rental market.
-According to the Homelet Rental Index, the average monthly rent in the UK was £1,275 in February 2025, an increase of 1.0% compared to the previous year.
+According to the Homelet Rental Index, the average monthly rent in the UK was £1,308 in June 2025, an increase of 0.7% compared to the previous year.

 If you’re paying a fortune on rent it may be tricky to save up enough to buy a house.
 But it is possible to buy a house with a small deposit.
 Read our guide on Government schemes to help you buy a home